usnistgov/OSCAL/docs/content/learn/tutorials/metadata/_index.md

   ...
 </catalog>
 {{< /highlight >}}

-However, the Metadata Section has several other optional but important fields which we will cover in the following sections.

 {{% /tab %}}
 {{% tab %}}

-First, we start with the `title` field.
-This should be populated with a human-readable title that exactly or closely matches an existing name of the document.

-For our example, this would look like:

-{{< highlight json "linenos=table" >}}
-{
-"title":"Example OSCAL Catalog"
-}
-{{< /highlight >}}

-Next we have two date-based elements.
-This uses the OSCAL DataTime data type as defined here: [date-with-timezone](/reference/datatypes/#date-with-timezone).
-The `published` field is <em>not</em> required but is strongly recommended.
-It gives the DateTime of when the document was published for the first time.
-For this example, we'll presume the document was published for the first time on January 1st, 2021, and the time was the moment (or near to it) that this document was published.
-The `last-modified` field provides the DateTime of the most recent change to this document.
-Since this document was never previously published, the DateTime should be identical to the one given by `published`.
-In our example, this will look like:

-{{< highlight json "linenos=table" >}}
-{
-"published": "2021-01-01T00:00:00-5:00",
-"last-modified": "2021-01-01T00:00:00-5:00"
-}
-{{< /highlight >}}

 Thirdly we must provide a `version` field.
 This refers to the version of the OSCAL document itself, not the version of any other content.
 OSCAL does not place requirements on the version string itself, as versioning is a complicated process that differs from content creator to content creator.
 Since this is the first time we've created this document, some variation on a "1.0" would be appropriate.